Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction: Additional Experimental Results

-\paragraph{Robustness to Various Undersampling Ratios by Contrast Type.} Tables~\ref{tab:t1_undersample} and~\ref{tab:t2_undersample} provide contrast-specific performance across different undersampling ratios for models trained with $S=100$ slices.
+Tables~\ref{tab:t1_undersample} and~\ref{tab:t2_undersample} provide contrast-specific performance across different undersampling ratios for models trained with $S=100$ slices.
 For T1 and FLAIR contrasts (Table~\ref{tab:t1_undersample}), FastMRI-EDM shows marginally better performance at the lowest acceleration factor ($R=2$), but PaDIS-MRI quickly establishes dominance as the acceleration factor increases.

 A similar pattern emerges for T2-weighted images (Table~\ref{tab:t2_undersample}), where FastMRI-EDM performs slightly better at low acceleration factors ($R=2$) and maintains a higher SSIM at $R=4$ despite lower PSNR.
 However, as undersampling becomes more severe ($R \geq 6$), PaDIS-MRI clearly outperforms FastMRI-EDM across all metrics.